 You’ll be able to utilize the same features available at Cloudbet but there’s no documentation on how to interact with the API.
 However, since Stake is powered by the API, you can reverse-engineer the API by examining the requests made by the website.

 It’s important to note that since the Stake API is primarily intended to be used by their website they may make changes without warning that break your program.

-The best way to get a betting program to work with a sportsbook’s API is to write one yourself or hire a coder to do it for you.
+The best way to get a betting program to work with a sportsbook’s API is to write one yourself, hire a coder to do it for you, or by following Stake and Cloudbet API guides.
 If you go to the marketplace only consider a program that will give you a free trial or let you pay monthly subscription fees rather than lump-sum payments.